 In The Realm of Hungry Ghosts: Close Encounters With Addiction

 The fourth book, In The Realm of Hungry Ghosts: Close Encounters With Addiction, explores addiction as a symptom of distress, from the pain of individual trauma and family history to the spiritual emptiness pervading our entire society.
 Dr. Maté weaves brain science, case studies, personal testimony, and social critique into a powerful and kaleidoscopic look at one of our culture’s most perplexing epidemics.
 In the Realm of Hungry Ghosts won the 2010 Hubert Evans Award for Best BC Non-Fiction Book.

 Reclaiming Youth At Risk: Our Hope For The Future *SALE PRICE

 This updated edition of the classic, Reclaiming Youth at Risk, draws on early youth-work pioneers, Native tribal wisdom, and youth development research and outlines the four essential elements every child needs in order to flourish and thrive: belonging, mastery, independence, and generosity.
 Includes innovative approaches for building relationships with youth, fostering their self-esteem, and instilling positive values in classroom, residential treatment, counseling, and correctional settings.
 The Circle of Courage model has been adopted by hundreds of schools and programs in the U.S., Canada, and around the world.
 A "must-read" for everyone who works with youth.
 Foreword by Archbishop Desmond Tutu.
 [Solution Tree]

-The Bully, the Bullied, and the Bystander: From Preschool to High School
+The Bully, the Bullied, and the Bystander: From Preschool to High School *SALE PRICE

 by Barbara Coloroso